 But first, let’s recap why we should all recycle.

 - Recycling benefits the environment by diverting hundreds of millions of pounds of valuable materials from landfills and avoiding millions of metric tons of greenhouse emissions annually, creating healthier air and cleaner waterways.
 Recycling also reduces the need for sourcing new raw materials through mining and logging, which can create water pollution and emit greenhouse gases.
 It also saves energy used to produce new products from raw materials.

-- Recycling benefits future generations by decreasing our use and reliance on natural resources, decreasing overly wasteful landfalls, which lead to the production of greenhouse gases, and decreasing water and air pollution.
+- Recycling benefits future generations by decreasing our use and reliance on natural resources, decreasing overly wasteful landfills, which lead to the production of greenhouse gases, and decreasing water and air pollution.

-But just how can we recycle more, better in 2020?
+But just how can we recycle more, better next year?
 Here are our top tips for a new year, new recycling habits to ensure we all make new year’s resolutions we can keep.

 - Start by participating.
 Half of what American households throw away is recyclable.
 Check locally to know what’s accepted in your curbside recycling, what day it’s picked up, or find a nearby dropoff site.

 - Know what to throw.
 Recycling is a global issue that requires local solutions.
 Many communities accept different materials.
 Visit your local city website to learn what materials are and are not accepted.

 - Know what not to throw.
 The No List.
 Plastic bags, clothing, food and liquid, garden hoses, electrical cords, Styrofoam, needles and yard waste do not belong in curbside recycling.